 - Dries to the touch in 1 hour and covers up to 70 sq. ft. per half pint

-There’s no need to apply wood conditioner or grain filler on ash before staining it.
-The wood is one of the easiest to stain, thanks to its large open pores that allow the stain to penetrate easily and spread to distribute the pigment stain evenly across the surface.
+Applying wood conditioner or grain filler on ash is unnecessary before staining it.
+The wood is one of the easiest to stain, thanks to its large open pores that allow it to penetrate easily and spread to distribute the pigment stain evenly across the surface.

 Ash is practically blotch-free, so you can always stain it without worrying about a pre-stain wood conditioner.